maunope/DifferentiaPressureSensor/WEB_UI.md

     *   This is the fastest way to move through large files, as it avoids loading all the data in between.

 For extremely large or dense files, the most efficient way to perform a full analysis is to download the file and open it on your computer.

+#### Data View Toggle

+When previewing a CSV file, the sparkline graphs can display either the raw sensor data or the smoothed (Kalman-filtered) data.

+*   **Smoothed View (Default)**: This view shows the data after it has been processed by the Kalman filter.
+It is generally cleaner and easier to interpret, as it removes sensor noise.
+*   **Raw View**: This view shows the unprocessed data directly from the sensors.
+It is useful for diagnostics and for observing the unfiltered sensor behavior.

+You can switch between these views using the **"Smoothed"** and **"Raw"** toggle buttons located in the "Controls" panel above the data table.

 #### Scrolling